MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/use-pc-resources.md

 To use Holographic Remoting in both modes specified above, you need to clone [Holographic Remoting Sample player](https://github.com/microsoft/MixedReality-HolographicRemoting-Samples/blob/main/player/sample/SamplePlayer.sln) and deploy it to Hololens 2 using Visual Studio.

-## Build remote app running on PC for Holographic Remoting using Unity
+## Build a remote app running on PC for Holographic Remoting using Unity

 1. On the menu bar, select **Edit > Project Settings**.
 1. In the left-side column, select **XR plug-in Management**.